afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 out a way to make food a) exceptionally rewarding b) incredibly not-satiating.

 Both factors make such food very difficult to resist eating.
-Moreover, the more you succumb to the temptations, the more your body will demand such foods.
+Moreover, the more you succumb to temptations, the more your body will demand such foods.

 And the way to deal with all of this?
 The way addicts deal with addictions!
 Which is to: "STEP AWAY FROM THE SNACKS: Don't make it too easy for yourself to